morla10111/sharkle/README.md

 # SHARKLE!

-A SHARKLE widget for Android.
+A "Night In The Woods" inspired SHARKLE widget for Android.

 ## install